Recommended Home-Selling Repairs

 - Replace fixtures and hardware.
 Replacing or polishing lighting and plumbing fixtures is a cheap and easy way to make a home look newer and brighter.
 You may also want to consider upgrading your light bulbs while you’re at it.

 - Create space.
-More open spaces and less clutter can help a home feel larger and more open—without making any changes.
+More open spaces and less clutter can help a home feel larger and more open—without you having to make any changes.
 Simply remove extraneous objects or furniture to give your home a more spacious feel.

 - Don’t forget the outdoor spaces.
 Sellers often underestimate the importance of a good outdoor area to buyers, so don’t forget to spruce up your deck, backyard, patio, or garden.
 You can even consider installing a firepit or outdoor cooking area.